someflydays/recap-and-forecast-bot/README.md

 ### Option 2: Local Development

-If you would like to spin up the backend and frontend for development, run the following commands sequentially:
+If you would like to spin up the individual servers for development, run the following commands sequentially:

 1. Create and activate a venv in the project root (optional, but recommended):
 ```